Weighted K-stability for a class of non-compact toric fibrations: Introduction

 \subsection{Acknowledgements}

 I would like to begin by thanking Simon Jubert for our conversations while he was visiting the Universit\'{e} de Nantes during the Fall of 2022, which served as the inspiration for this article.
 I would like to thank Vestislav Apostolov for his kind guidance and many useful suggestions, and Song Sun for comments on preliminary versions of the article.
+I would also like to thank the referee for helpful comments and suggestions.
 Finally, I would like to thank Paula Burkhardt-Guim and David Tewodrose for useful discussions.
 The author is supported by the grant Connect Talent ``COCOSYM'' of the r\'{e}gion des Pays de la Loire and the Centre Henri Lebesgue, programme ANR-11-LABX-0020-0.